-During the first quarter of 2014, the Company continued to utilize its cash reserves to cover administrative and general expenses and property payments as the Company does not currently have any significant revenue sources.
-KWG's exploration activities were funded from the proceeds of private placements which totalled \$145,000 and also from existing cash reserves.
-The Company's other cash inflows consisted of interest income in the amount of \$15,500.
-Regular expenditures for the quarter were roughly \$57,000 higher than originally projected mainly due to the cost recoveries related to the Koper Lake Project.
+During the second quarter of 2014, the Company continued to utilize its cash reserves to cover administrative and general expenses and property payments as the Company does not currently have any significant revenue sources.
+KWG's exploration activities were funded from the proceeds of private placements which totalled \$220,000 and also from existing cash reserves.
+The

+Company's other cash inflows consisted of interest income in the amount of \$7,341.
+Regular expenditures for the quarter were roughly \$151,000 higher than originally projected mainly due to additional professional fees incurred related to investigating various business opportunities.

 The Company has maintained its focus on its strategic planning to develop what it expects will become a major North American ferro-chrome supplier deposit as well to explore and build a route to transport materials to and product from the mine site.
-The value of the deposit has been determined by the preliminary economic assessment and exploration activities on the Koper Lake Project and the Big Daddy project have progressed steadily.
+Exploration activities on the Koper Lake Project and the Big Daddy Project have progressed steadily.

 KWG's railway infrastructure project has been well timed and the need for a railway in the Ring of Fire seems highly economic.
-Meetings with government and First Nations officials are ongoing to determine a mutually beneficial result.
+Meetings with government and First Nations officials are ongoing from time to time to determine a mutually beneficial result.
 As well, KWG continues to explore the available funding mechanisms that can be employed to continue development of the railroad link to the Ring of Fire.